 Fighting for equity for everyone within our ‘large quilt’

-Common Threads supports our students, parents, educators and partners in support of the Black Lives Matter movement
+Common Threads supports our students, parents, educators, employees and partners in support of the Black Lives Matter movement

 Article by: Linda Novick O’Keefe, Co-Founder & CEO

 “Our world is a large quilt and its people are the fabric – colorful swatches of beautifully woven material – all joined together by these common threads: family and food.” – Art Smith

 Over the past several days, communities across the country have expressed their grief, anger and pain as a result of the recent killings of George Floyd, Breonna Taylor, Ahmaud Arbery, Freddie Gray, Eric Garner, Sandra Bland, Trayvon Martin and countless other Black Americans who have died as a result of senseless acts of violence motivated by race.